 Breeds represented in the William Woods stable include American Saddlebreds, Appaloosas, Arabians, Morgans, National Show Horses, Quarter Horses, Thoroughbreds, Friesians and Warmbloods.

-Prospective students interested in attending the Equestrian Academic Showcase should contact the WWU Office of Admissions at (573) 592-4221 or email@example.com.
+Prospective students unable to attend the Equestrian Academic Showcase should contact the WWU Office of Admissions to arrange another time to visit campus.
+Call (573) 592-4221 or e-mail firstname.lastname@example.org.

 Kris Killam, William Woods University graduate and well-respected trainer and rider in the hunt seat industry, conducts a clinic at his alma mater.

 Betsy and Paul Boone of Boones Farm and Stables in Concord, N.C., address prospective equestrian students at William Woods.

 Marissa Parenti of Hooksett, N.H., prepares Sandbox Captain to represent the Arabians in the Parade of Disciplines at William Woods University.